-Typically, if a diamond is one carat or larger, you’ll want to stick with D, E, or F color grades to ensure your diamond is as white as possible.
+Typically, if a diamond is one carat or larger, you’ll want to stick with H or above color grades to ensure your diamond is as white as possible.
 In contrast, if you purchase a diamond smaller than one carat, you can get away with an I, J, or K colored stone without too much yellow shining through.

 Adding a halo to your piece is a great way to make a smaller diamond appear larger.
 By adding multiple smaller diamonds around your center stone, you increase the diamond’s perceived size.
 Doing so allows you to buy a higher grade stone by shaving off a bit of carat weight!

 Diamond lab reports include information on whether a diamond fluoresces or not.
 Gemologists grade fluorescence on the following scale: None, Faint, Medium, Strong, and Very Strong.
 Medium to Very Strong grades have a color noted as well, since diamonds can fluoresce blue, yellow, or even orange.